 A DNS Zone is an administrative portion of DNS settings that belongs to a domain name.

 In other words, every domain name has certain DNS settings and in order to keep them all together, a DNS Zone file was designed.
 A DNS Zone can be easily edited via WHM >> DNS Zone Manager menu.

 To edit DNS Zone, follow the steps below:

-1. In WHM navigate to the Edit DNS Zone menu on the left-side bar.
+1. In WHM navigate to the DNS Zone Manager menu on the left-side bar.

-2. Choose the account you wish to adjust the settings for in the Choose a Zone to Edit list and click on the Edit button:
+2. Choose the account you wish to adjust the settings for in the Domains list and click on the Manage button: